-Michael R. Sheehy, Ph.D., is a Research Associate Professor and the Director of Research at the Contemplative Sciences Center at the University of Virginia.
-He is a meditation researcher and founding director of the CIRCL Contemplative Innovation + Research Co-Lab, a transdisciplinary experimental hub that studies contemplation in bodies and minds, cultures and ecologies, and intersubjectively.
-He is Editor-in-Chief of the Journal of Contemplative Studies (JCS), a peer-reviewed open access journal that publishes original scholarship on diverse forms of contemplation.
-He is an Associate Professor of Religious Studies by courtesy and a faculty affiliate at the UVA Tibet Center.
+Michael R. Sheehy, Ph.D., is a Research Associate Professor and the Director of Research at the Contemplative Sciences Center, University of Virginia.
+He is a meditation researcher whose work translates the transformative dynamics of historical contemplative practices for contemporary contexts.
+Michael is the founding Principal of the CIRCL, Contemplative Innovation + Research Co-Lab, a transdisciplinary experimental collaboratory that studies contemplation in bodies and minds, cultures and ecologies, our selves and our worlds.
+He is Editor-in-Chief of the Journal of Contemplative Studies (JCS), a peer-reviewed open access journal that publishes original scholarship on contemplation.
+Housed within the CSC, he co-directs the pan-University AI + Human Flourishing Initiative that investigates the bidirectional loop of the human-AI interface vectored toward flourishing.
+At UVA, he is core faculty in the Humanistic Cognitive Science Hub (HooCS), an Associate Professor of Religious Studies by courtesy, and a faculty affiliate at the UVA Tibet Center and Buddhist Studies Initiative.

 Michael studies how meditation works – specifically, how the generative, dynamic, and ever-evolving processes of contemplation advance our understanding of being human and enhancing life.
-His research gives attention to historical contemplative practices in dialogue with contemporary discourses in the humanities, cultural psychology, and the cognitive sciences.
-In the CIRCL lab, their research investigates practices and experiences of contemplation through myriad lenses, including cultural, historical, phenomenological, and neurophysiological.
+His research gives attention to historical contemplative practices in dialogue with contemporary discourses in the history of religions, empirical phenomenology, and the cognitive sciences.
+In the CIRCL lab, the interdisciplinary research team that he supervises investigates contemplative practices and experiences through multiple lenses, including brain-body dynamics, lived experience, and contexts.
+He is an investigator on several scientific studies, including the Nature of Mind (NOM) Research Project, a longitudinal transdisciplinary study of nondual meditation and consciousness; and ongoing Dream Yoga research with lucid dreamers and Virtual Reality.

 Personal website: https://michaelrsheehy.com/